weavy-labs/msbuild-inapp-chat/README.txt

 ###########################################################################################################################

 - Go to https://www.weavy.com/signup to set up your account and provision the sandbox
+- When sandbox is provisioned, you'll find all the details you need under the "Account" tab in the top navbar

 ###########################################################################################################################
 # 2. Install the dropin-js